 The 20th annual GBBC will be held Friday, February 17, through Monday, February 20, 2017.
 Please visit the official website at birdcount.org for more information and be sure to check out the latest educational and promotional resources.

 "This count is so fun because anyone can take part —we all learn and watch birds together—whether you are an expert, novice, or feeder watcher.
 I like to invite new birders to join me and share the experience.
 Get involved, invite your friends, and see how your favorite spot stacks up." -Gary Langham, Chief Scientist

 Bird populations are always shifting and changing.
 For example, 2014 GBBC data highlighted a large irruption of Snowy Owls across the northeastern, mid-Atlantic and Great Lakes areas of the United States.
-The data also showed the effects that the polar vortex had on bird movement around the country.
-For more on the results of the 2015 GBBC, take a look at the GBBC Summary, and be sure to check out some of the images in the 2015 GBBC Photo Contest Gallery.
+The data also showed the effects that warm weather patterns have had on bird movement around the country.
+For more on the results of the 2016 GBBC, take a look at the GBBC Summary, and be sure to check out some of the images in the 2016 GBBC Photo Contest Gallery.

 On the program website participants can explore real-time maps and charts that show what others are reporting during and after the count.
 Be sure to check out the Explore a Region tool to get an idea of what you can expect to see in your area during the next GBBC.

-For questions and comments, please contact the Cornell Lab of Ornithology or the National Audubon Society:
+For questions and comments, please contact the National Audubon Society or Cornell Lab of Ornithology:

 Cornell Lab of Ornithology

 The Great Backyard Bird Count is made possible, in part, by generous support from Wild Birds Unlimited.